nupinion/Journocoders/May2016/Tutorials/2 - Elasticsearch.md

 ```

 If you click on that first line a play button should appear.
 Click on the play button to execute.
+The results of the query will appear on the right.

 By default, Elasticsearch will only return the first 10 documents.
 In a new line, paste `GET _cat/indices`.
 This shows you details of what documents and how many are in the database.

-To return some more documents from the first query, do:
+To return some more documents from the first query (please don't return too many!), do:

 ```
 GET _search